Rexol/Java-course-final-project/README.md

-# Bools and cows game.
+# Bolls and cows game.

 ## What is it